 “The building seemed to be saying, ‘Take me.
 Do something with me.’” — Marta Becket, dancer and artist

 While exploring abandoned adobe buildings in an area now known as Death Valley Junction, near the southeast boundary of the park, Marta came upon what appeared to be a performance space.
 “The building seemed to be saying, ‘Take me—do something with me.’”
 The next day, she and her husband did, renting the space for $45 a month.
 Renaming it the Amargosa Opera House, she presented her first performance there in 1968 in front of 12 adults and a smattering of kids and grandkids.
-“There were many performances I gave when no audience came at all,” she recalls, “but I proceeded to perform anyway.”
+“There were many performances I gave when no audience came at all,” she recalled, “but I proceeded to perform anyway.”
 Her solution—cover the blank walls with people.
 Six years later, she had finished painting her eternal audience.
 To stage her own works over the years, Marta created scenery, masks, and costumes, putting on productions until she was 87 years old.
+Becket died on January 30, 2017—at the age of 92.

 One particular night, a six-year-old girl from the San Francisco Bay Area attended a show with her family.
 Inspired by Marta’s performance, the girl grew up to be Jenna McClintock, a former prima ballerina with the Oakland Ballet and other renowned companies.
 But something drew Jenna back to the desert, just like Marta was drawn years before.
 “It’s very strange—I really felt like I was coming home,” says Jenna, who now carries on Marta’s legacy, dancing her works at the Amargosa Opera House every weekend between November and May.
 (You can also take a tour to see the building and Marta’s painted walls and ceilings.)
 “It’s very important to preserve what Marta has done, and I also want to give it life—I want it to live on.
 And hopefully people will go on and make art themselves,” adds Jenna.